firstdraft/guides/permanent-programs.md

 It's not very much fun typing commands over and over into `rails console`, only to have them forever lost if you close Terminal.
 So let's write them down permanently into a source code file, just like you did with your HTML.

 First, navigate to [http://localhost:3000](http://localhost:3000) in Chrome.
-If you don't see anything there, then you need to start up your `rails server` in a new tab of Terminal.
-Refer to the Getting Started video in the [Introduction](introduction-to-ruby.md#mac-getting-started-video)
+If you don't see anything there, then you need to start up your `rails server` in a new tab of Terminal or a new window of Command Prompt with Ruby and Rails.
+Refer to the Getting Started video in the [Introduction](introduction-to-ruby.md#mac-getting-started-video) to see how I like to set things up.
-.
 You should see "Replace this string with your output" if all goes well.

 ## Writing some source code